The phrase “probable cause” comes from the Fourth Amendment of the U.S. Constitution, which states:

 Establishing Probable Cause

-To establish probable cause, police officers must be able to cite objective facts or circumstances which led them to believe a suspect committed a crime.
+To establish probable cause, police officers must be able to cite objective facts or circumstances that led them to believe a suspect committed a crime.
 For example, a police officer can’t arrest someone or search a car on a hunch or a gut feeling.
 They must use facts to support their reasoning.

 In every case, it’s up to a judge to decide if probable cause exists.
 Even in warrantless arrests or searches, a judge will decide after the fact whether the police officer’s actions were legal.